dtekcth/data101/src/beginner/editor/navigation.md

 # Navigation

 Before writing code it is necessary to understand how to navigate the editor.
 Remember that this is all about muscle memory.
-You will have to train and it will feel uncomfortable, especially if you aren't used to using your keyboard extensively, but doing it now will make you fast as lightning by the time you graduate.
+You will have to train and it will feel uncomfortable, especially if you aren't used to using your keyboard extensively.
+But learning it now will make you fast as lightning by the time you graduate.
 You will probably neither feel motivated nor have the time when you are out working.

 ## The caret

-The caret is the blinking line from where text appears, you probably know all about it but the name may be new to you.
+The _caret_ is the blinking line from where text appears, you probably know all about it but the name may be new to you.
 To move the caret, use the arrow keys.
 If your keyboard has them, you can also move to the start or end of the line by pressing !kbd[Home] or !kbd[End] respectively.
 To move the caret word by word, hold !kbd[Ctrl] (or !kbd[Alt] on MacOS) while pressing !kbd[Left] or !kbd[Right].

 {{ .macos }}On MacOS there are also certain standard navigation options for moving the caret that work in every program.
 You can use !kbd[Ctrl+A] to move to the start of a line and !kbd[Ctrl+E] to move to the end of a line.

 > Holding !kbd[Shift] while doing any movement also selects the text!